Hand washing is critical for all personnel to prevent transmission of infection.

-Immediately at delivery, the neonate’s respiratory effort, heart rate, color, tone, and reflex irritability should be assessed; all are key components of the Apgar score assigned at 1 min and 5 min after birth (see Table: Apgar Score).
-Apgar scores between 8 and 10 indicate that the neonate is making a smooth transition to extrauterine life; scores ≤ 7 at 5 min (particularly if sustained beyond 10 min) are linked to higher neonatal morbidity and mortality rates.
-Many normal neonates have cyanosis 1 min after birth that clears by 5 min.
-Cyanosis that does not clear may indicate congenital cardiopulmonary anomalies or CNS depression.
+Immediately at delivery, the neonate’s respiratory effort, heart rate, color, tone, and reflex irritability should be assessed; all are key components of the Apgar score assigned at 1 minute and 5 minutes after birth (see Table: Apgar Score).
+Apgar scores between 8 and 10 indicate that the neonate is making a smooth transition to extrauterine life; scores ≤ 7 at 5 minutes (particularly if sustained beyond 10 minutes) are linked to higher neonatal morbidity and mortality rates.
+Many normal neonates have cyanosis 1 minute after birth that clears by 5 minutes.
+Cyanosis that does not clear may indicate congenital cardiopulmonary anomalies or central nervous system (CNS) depression.

 In addition to Apgar scoring, neonates should be evaluated for gross deformities (eg, clubfoot, polydactyly) and other important abnormalities (eg, heart murmurs).
 The evaluation should ideally be done under a radiant warmer with the family close by.

 Preventive interventions include administration into both eyes of an antimicrobial agent (eg, 0.5% erythromycin 1 cm ribbon, 1% tetracycline 1 cm ribbon, 1% silver nitrate solution 2 drops; in some countries, 2.5% povidone iodine drops) to prevent gonococcal and chlamydial ophthalmia and administration of vitamin K 1 mg IM to prevent hemorrhagic disease of the newborn (see Vitamin K Deficiency).